Ohio State Innovation

 Ohio State ranks 3rd nationally among all research universities in industry-sponsored research, according to statistics compiled by the National Science Foundation.
 The scope and excellence of research programs make Ohio State a leading force of innovation and change — locally, nationally, and globally.

 At Ohio State, the assembly of 14 different colleges on one campus offers possibilities for multidisciplinary teams to address complex technological and social issues, achieve novel solutions, and breakthroughs possible only by incorporating multiple perspectives, backgrounds, and sources of expertise.
-The broad range of programs offered at Ohio State provides an unparalleled opportunity for interdisciplinary collaboration in both educational programing and research.
+The broad range of programs offered at Ohio State provides an unparalleled opportunity for interdisciplinary collaboration in both educational programming and research.

 The Bayh-Dole Act was passed with the objective of promoting economic development by allowing small businesses and non-profit organizations, including universities, to own inventions made under federally-funded research programs.
 The Bayh-Dole Act creates the parameters for university participation in technology transfer and other economic development activities.
 The government retains certain rights, which include: requiring use of licensed inventions to prevent sequestering, requiring U.S. manufacture for exclusive licenses, and retaining non-exclusive rights for government purposes.